Today is the last day of ELVIS Week.

 August 18, 1977, the funeral procession for Elvis was held.
 The caravan was led by a silver Cadillac followed by the white Cadillac hearse with Elvis’ body and 17 white Cadillac limousines on a two and a half mile ride to Forest Hill Cemetery Midtown.

-In this video you’ll hear Elvis’ recording of the traditional gospel song, “Farther Along” that he personally arranged in 1966.
+We close with Elvis’ recording of the traditional gospel song “Farther Along” that he personally arranged in 1966.